tmehnert/complate-cpp/USER_GUIDE.md

 assert(value.is<uint32_t>() == false);
 ```

-### String
+#### String

-A string value can be implicit constructed with any supported type `string`, `string_view` and `const char *`.
-When a
+A string value can be constructed with  `string`, `string_view` and `const char *`.
+When a string is a static constant,
-string is a static constant, you should pass it explicit as a string_view, to avoid an unnecessary copy.
-For safety
+you should pass it explicit as a string_view, to avoid an unnecessary copy.
+For safety reasons a String constructed
-reasons a String constructed by `const char *` will be copied.
+by `const char *` will be copied.

 ```c++
 Value value = "foo";